Why can't I invoice, approve, or archive items when a timer is running?

 - In Time > Pending approval, clicking Approve all timesheets will approve only projects without running timers.

 - Archive a project, person, or task.

 When you attempt any of those actions, you’ll see a warning with a clickable date that takes you back to the timesheet entry in question.
 The timesheet owner, an Administrator, or a Manager with the optional permission to Create and edit time and expenses for people and projects they manage will need to stop the running timer before proceeding.
-Administrators and Managers (with edit permissions) can learn how to do that from How to View or Edit Another Person's Timesheet.
+Administrators and Managers (with edit permissions) can learn how to do that from How to view or edit another person's timesheet.

-Managers without the option to Create and edit time and expenses for people and projects they manage can’t stop another person’s timer; instead, they can notify a person about a running timer via the Send user email link found on all timesheets in Time > Pending Approval.
+Managers without the option to Create and edit time and expenses for people and projects they manage can’t stop another person’s timer; instead, they can notify a person about a running timer via the Send user email link found on all timesheets in Time > Pending approval for submitted timesheets.